Minimillius/Time-Frequency-Motor-Imagery-BCI/README.md

 # Time-Frequency-MotorImagery-BCI

-This MATLAB project implements an EEG-based Brain-Computer Interface (BCI) system using time-frequency analysis with the pseudo Wigner-Ville distribution to classify motor imagery tasks through energy distribution features.
+This MATLAB project implements an EEG-based Brain-Computer Interface (BCI) system using time-frequency analysis with the pseudo Wigner-Ville distribution to classify motor imagery tasks through shannon entropy and energy distribution features.

 ## Table of Contents